light-scattering-iogs/caqtus/doc/source/reference/timelanes.rst

 - :class:`caqtus.session.shot.CameraTimeLane`

 More lanes can be added by the user by subclassing :class:`caqtus.session.shot.TimeLane`.
-See :ref:`How to add a lane` for more information.

 Timelanes can directly represent the output of a device's channel, for example by having a :class:`caqtus.session.shot.DigitalTimeLane` object to indicate when a digital channel controlling a shutter or an AOM should be high or low.
 But, they can also represent more abstract concepts.